PHOTOGRAPHY BY ALAN SUTTON

 Situated on the the south eastern side of Jena Island, Mikadini reef is best dived on an incoming tide which drifts one slowly over the reef.
 The reef is composed of a large number of coral growths of various types spread across the bottom.

-Soldier fish, squirrel fish and pufferfish can be seen hiding under the overhangs, as well as lobsters, and several species of anthias.
+Soldier fish, squirrel fish and pufferfish are common as are lobsters and there are several species of anthias in the area.
 The depth starts at roughly 18 meters and shelves upwards to the north to some 14 meters.
-All-in-all there is an abundance of reef fishes and corals.
+Over all there is an abundance of reef fishes and corals that one is unlikely to see outside of a Marine Reserve.
 Depending on the state of the tide, the visibility ranges from fifteen plus meters.
 The reef is quite long and can be done in a series of drift dives.

 These images cover the inner section of the reef closest to Chole Bay where there are larger areas of rubble and more soft corals compared to the outer section of the reef.
-Depending on the state of the tide, it is an exciting ride towards the bay at the end of the dive as the current picks up on entering the bay.
+Depending on the state of the tide, it is an exciting ride towards the bay especially at the end of the dive as the current picks up on entering the bay.
+If you enjoy drift dives then then you will enjoy this one.

 Access: By Boat